Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model

-Figure \ref{fig:speed-results}\rm{B} shows the distribution of speed values across Hopf-unstable and Turing-unstable states.
+Figure \crefformat{figure}{#2#1{(b)}#3}\cref{fig:speed-results} shows the distribution of speed values across Hopf-unstable and Turing-unstable states.
 The stronger the adaptation, the higher the speed values are.
-For $b=0$, as expected, activity patterns do not travel across space (recall Fig.\ \ref{fig:equivalency-results-with-activity}, panel 0) or their speed is $<0.5$ (see Fig.\ \ref{fig:speed-results}\rm{D}, panel 1).
+For $b=0$, as expected, activity patterns do not travel across space (recall Fig.\ \ref{fig:equivalency-results-with-activity}, panel 0) or their speed is $<0.5$ (see Fig.\ \crefformat{figure}{#2#1{(d)}#3}\cref{fig:speed-results}, panel 1).
 For $b=-0.5$, there are two different speed values appearing the most often, with the dominant speed being $11.2$.
 For $b=-1$, the variance of the distribution is larger and the most common speed value is once again higher at $17.6$.
-Figure \ref{fig:speed-results}\rm{C} confirms that the average speed across state space increases with adaptation strength.
-Figure \ref{fig:speed-results}\rm{D} shows traveling waves for the same relative locations in state space (i.e.,\ considering the shift to the left discussed in Section \ref{sec:state-spaces}), increasing in adaptation strength from left to right column. ``Broad" patterns become ``narrower", increasing both temporal and spatial frequencies and their slope in the space-time diagrams, henceforth, the speed.
+Figure \crefformat{figure}{#2#1{(c)}#3}\cref{fig:speed-results} confirms that the average speed across state space increases with adaptation strength.
+Figure \crefformat{figure}{#2#1{(d)}#3}\cref{fig:speed-results} shows traveling waves for the same relative locations in state space (i.e.,\ considering the shift to the left discussed in Section \ref{sec:state-spaces}), increasing in adaptation strength from left to right column. ``Broad'' patterns become ``narrower'', increasing both temporal and spatial frequencies and their slope in the space-time diagrams, henceforth, the speed.

-Figure \ref{fig:speed-results}\rm{E} shows the same close-ups as Fig.\ \ref{fig:simulation-results}\rm{D} of Turing-unstable up- and down-states in bi showing the speed values for the numerical simulations converging to regular traveling waves.
-Speed values tend to be higher closer to the bifurcation line to the regime of single Turing-unstable up- and down-states.
+Figure \crefformat{figure}{#2#1{(e)}#3}\cref{fig:speed-results} shows the same close-ups as Fig.\ \crefformat{figure}{#2#1{(d)}#3}\cref{fig:simulation-results} of Turing-unstable up- and down-states in bi showing the speed values for the numerical simulations converging to regular traveling waves.
+Speed values tend to be higher closer to the boundary to the regimes of single Turing-unstable up- and down-states.